titimoby/micropython/docs/radio.rst

 The radio module is conceptually very simple:

 * Broadcast messages are of a certain configurable length (up to 251 bytes).
 * Messages received are read from a queue of configurable size (the larger the queue the more RAM is used).
 If the queue is full, new messages are ignored.
+Reading a message removes it from the queue.
 * Messages are broadcast and received on a preselected channel (numbered 0-100).
 * Broadcasts are at a certain level of power - more power means more range.
 * Messages are filtered by address (like a house number) and group (like a named recipient at the specified address).